hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 It is recommended that you clone a fresh instance of this repository and create a new HPE Container Platform deployment for the Kubeflow installation - see the [quickstart](https://github.com/bluedata-community/bluedata-demo-env-aws-terraform#setup-environment).

+- Execute the below scripts to create a new environment with terraform
+  - Define 2 worker hosts: set `worker_count=2` in `./etc/bluedata_infra.tfvars`
+  - Use HPECP 5.1 (1289+ engineering build)

 ```bash
 ./bin/create_new_environment_from_scratch.sh